 But, note that, a centralized approach using the extra instrumentation can also be designed for enhanced robustness, but in many cases, with a significant modelling cost.

-One thought on “Centralised vs. Decentralised Control Systems”
+One response to “Centralised vs. Decentralised Control Systems”